Anemone x hybrida — Japanese Anemone

 Japanese anemones (Anemone x hybrida) flower with delicate charm, refinement, and sophistication at a time when most other late-blooming perennials are declining and ready to enter winter dormancy.

-The plant has a graceful habit, with branching stems from 1 to 5 feet tall, and is erect and stately.
-The foliage is glossy and brilliant.
-Flowers are more or less saucer-shaped and vary from 2 to 4 inches in diameter, depending upon the variety.
-There are single, semi double, and fully double forms.
-Color ranges from the purest frosty white through soft, rosy pinks to a dramatic carmine.
+These plants have a graceful habit with erect and stately branching stems from 1 to 5 ft. tall with lobed, slightly hairy dark green leaves.
+Flowers are more or less saucer-shaped and vary from 2 to 4 in. in diameter, depending upon the variety, with 6–15 tepals (identical petals and sepals).
+There are single, semi-double, and fully double forms in colors ranging from frosty white through soft rosy pinks to dramatic deep rose.

-Anemones combine beautifully with other perennials along the border and in perennial beds.
-They may also be used in front of shrubs or under the canopy of trees.
-Plants are readily available in the local nurseries during fall when it's the best time to plant them.
+Anemones combine beautifully with other perennials along the border and in perennial beds and may also be used in front of shrubs or under the canopy of trees.
+The only caution is to manage their growth over time to prevent unwanted vigorous spreading.
+Plants are readily available in local nurseries during fall, the best time to plant them.

 Few such exquisite flowers can be so easily grown.
 Culture is simple, once you are willing to meet their few requirements.
 They thrive best in situations slightly shaded from hot afternoon sun or in dappled shade all day.
 Good drainage is essential.
 Soil should be deeply prepared with organic matter incorporated to assist drainage and add fertility then covered with mulch to retain moisture.
 If you provide them with regular watering during the growing months, they will reward you with larger flowers.